 Asos, for example, has implemented an algorithm that tracks a user’s in-app behavior and, on the basis of their previous views and purchases, forms a list of recommendations for that particular user.

 Gucci uses their application a bit differently to get closer to their users.
 The Gucci app is not a standard product catalog.
 Instead, Gucci positions it as a storytelling app.
-Users can find stories about the brand’s creation, the creation of collections, shows, and seasonal trends.
+Users can find stories about the brand’s creation, the creation of collections, shows, and seasonal market trends.

 Dior offers a similar experience – the Dior Magazine is a digital version of the famous brand magazine where you can find many stories from the world of fashion and Dior itself.